Blog Post Friday 23 September 2016

 It’s tempting when it’s nice outside to throw open the windows and doors.
 Which you absolutely should and enjoy the fresh air.
 Just remember that it does cool down fast so close up when the sun starts dipping so you keep in the warmth of the day.

 It’s always good to have a look at your energy plan, check that you’re getting the right value.
-With usage likely to fall over the next few months, make sure you are also getting discounts off your daily supply charges.
 Don’t be afraid to give your retailer a call and see if you are on the best plan.